Variability-finding in Rubin Data Preview 1 with LSDB: Methods and Results

 \section{Methods and Results}

-We use the LSDB framework \footnote{\url{https://lsdb.io}} to leverage the HATS-formatted DP1 catalogs.
-LSDB enables scalable analysis of large astronomical catalogs, using \texttt{nested-pandas}\footnote{\url{https://github.com/lincc-frameworks/nested-pandas}} for flexible time-domain analysis.
+We use LSDB\footnote{\url{https://lsdb.io}} to leverage the HATS-formatted DP1 catalogs.
+LSDB is a Python framework for large-scale astronomical catalog analysis, which enables parallel and out-of-memory computation using both built-in and user-provided functions~\citep{2025arXiv250102103C}.
+LSDB is based on \texttt{Pandas} and \texttt{Dask} and represents an astronomical catalog as a collection of lazily-loaded data frames, each containing objects from a distinct region of the sky.
+Since LSDB uses HATS as the data storage format, they both share the same sky tiling schema, HEALPix \citep{2005ApJ...622..759G}, distributing objects homogeneously over individual data frames.
+LSDB enables time-domain analysis using \texttt{nested-pandas}{\footnote{\url{https://github.com/lincc-frameworks/nested-pandas}}}. \texttt{nested-pandas} packs each light curve as a single data-frame element, which simplifies distributed execution and user's access to the photometric data.

 Using LSDB, we developed two search pipelines: flare detection, and periodicity analysis.
 Both pipelines use \texttt{diaObject} table objects with at least five observations with signal-to-noise ratio larger than three and at least eight observations in total.